slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On charming

+> *'We catch more flies with honey than vinegar.'*

 Charm the enemy and find their weaknesses.
 Then [exploit them](#on-deceiving).

 > *'Use selective honesty and generosity to disarm your victim.'